Jiarre/UR1_SE_Project6/README.md

 - **Verbose:** Original, encoded and decoded graph are printed, so that it's possible to verify each step of the process
 - **Performance:** Data regarding time used to encode/decode the graph and information about the space used is shown to the user
 - **Infinite loop:** The program is executed over and over, this was used to debug cases of race condition

+P.S.
+Due to the nature of Verbose mode, executing big graphs could lead to freezes of the stoud buffer.
+Other modes work as expected

 ### Graph Class